sag7221/Brazilian_EComm_Predictions/README.md

 <img width="404" alt="Screenshot 2023-02-07 at 2 17 37 PM" src="https://user-images.githubusercontent.com/48078471/217379458-f5513494-3492-4372-9dad-8877385d22de.png">

 Several evaluation metrics are collected through the k-fold cross-validation to better refelct the perfromnce under highly imbalanced dataset, such as: accurcay, recall, precision, AUC.
 The model excution time is comapred as well.
-The results indicated that Random forest & gradient boosting are the best in terms of differnt evaluation metics and with an effecint training time as well as shown below.
+The results indicated that Random forest & gradient boosting are the best with AUC of 88%.

 <img width="1099" alt="Screenshot 2023-02-07 at 2 21 45 PM" src="https://user-images.githubusercontent.com/48078471/217380164-237b2972-0441-42b8-b62b-9929845c6a9e.png">